 Another Neutrogena shampoo in our best-of list.
 This is quite simply the best pure Salicylic Acid shampoo we’ve yet reviewed.

 Board-certified dermatologist, Debra Jaliman MD rates it.
 She explained to us, “I like this shampoo – it will give you relief from itching”.Dr.
 Caren Campbell, a board-certified dermatologist and founder of Caren Campbell MD Dermatology echoed these sentiments, “T/Sal is effective for removing scales and scalp build up on psoriasis patients or folliculitis patients.
-Just don’t use it too much?
-The shampoo contains 3% Salicylic Acid combined with a fragrance-free, sulfate-free and virtually every other nasty ingredient free formulation.
-It does this and still feels luxurious when washing.
+Just don’t use it too much.

-Neutrogena should be exceptionally proud of this top class shampoo.
+Neutrogena should be exceptionally proud of this top-class shampoo.

 Maple Holistics Tea Tree Shampoo is an outstanding Tea Tree shampoo for treating Dry Scalp or Seb Derm.